Xtractyl/Xtractyl/README.md

 - The results page has to include functionality to transform model answers to categorical data and standardize answers to turn them database-ready.

-- A dashboard has to be included to display the generated database
+- A dashboard has to be included to display the generated database.

 - Pages and backend logic to evaluate AI metrics and finetune models are still missing.